 The voice and style of the Store follows the same guidelines as the rest of Windows to create a consistent experience, but the Store dials up the vibrancy of the words and images to entice customers.
 Because the Store is a highly visual experience, we grab the customer’s interest by creating engaging text that matches an interesting image.
 When successful, that results in the customer clicking on a featured topic page to learn more about and then acquire individual apps.
 In this way, what we do is similar to an irresistible advertisement or a great magazine headline.

-To enhance the app story for Windows, we work with our partners outside the Store (Site Management, BG) to create relevant, up-to-date, and discoverable content on WOL that inspires customers to use, explore, and install apps from the Store.
+To enhance the app story for Windows, we work with our partners (to create relevant, up-to-date, and discoverable content on WOL that inspires customers to use, explore, and install apps from the Store.
 We also generate awareness and enthusiasm for the apps featured in the Store with regular updates to the Windows Experience Blog that share which apps are hot and explains why they’re great apps.

 In all areas, we use customer data and partner feedback to continuously refine our approach.
 If customers run into a problem, we have content to help them solve it, or we’ll quickly develop what they need.